kr1sham/kr1sham/README.md

 - 👋 Hi, I’m @kr1sham
-- 👀 I’m interested in <Coding>
+- 👀 I’m interested in CODING...
-- 🌱 I’m currently learning <Flutter>
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... <insta/@kr1sham>
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ..

 <!---
 kr1sham/kr1sham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.